benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q121.png)

+('→' is the entity directly right of the R-combiner (in this example - B))

 _**Q122:** Any dragon that fired at dragon B, and fired at a dragon that fired at B - for at least 10 different B's_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q122.png)